iimxinyi/Inference-Sharing/README.md

 Replace `pipeline_stable_diffusion.py` with the file of the same name from this repository.

-## 5 Explanation of our Code Files
+## 5 Explanation of Our Code Files

 `pipeline_stable_diffusion.py`: